Cyc: Knowledge base

-The knowledge base is divided into microtheories (Mt), collections of concepts and facts typically pertaining to one particular realm of knowledge.
-Unlike the knowledge base as a whole, each microtheory must be free from monotonic contradictions.
-Each microtheory is a first-class object in the Cyc ontology; it has a name that is a regular constant; microtheory constants contain the string "Mt" by convention.
-An example is #$MathMt, the microtheory containing mathematical knowledge.
-The microtheories can inherit from each other and are organized in a hierarchy: one specialization of #$MathMt is #$GeometryGMt, the microtheory about geometry.

 Inference engine

 An inference engine is a computer program that tries to derive answers from a knowledge base.

-The Cyc inference engine performs general logical deduction (including modus ponens, modus tollens, universal quantification and existential quantification).
-It also performs inductive reasoning, statistical machine learning and symbolic machine learning, and abductive reasoning (but of course sparingly and using the existing knowledge base as a filter and guide).
+The Cyc inference engine performs general logical deduction.
+It also performs inductive reasoning, statistical machine learning and symbolic machine learning, and abductive reasoning.

+The Cyc inference engine separates the epistemological problem from the heuristic problem.
+For the latter, Cyc used a community-of-agents architecture in which specialized modules, each with its own algorithm, became prioritized if they could make progress on the sub-problem.

 Releases

 OpenCyc

 The first version of OpenCyc was released in spring 2002 and contained only 6,000 concepts and 60,000 facts.
 The knowledge base was released under the Apache License.
 Cycorp stated its intention to release OpenCyc under parallel, unrestricted licences to meet the needs of its users.
 The CycL and SubL interpreter (the program that allows users to browse and edit the database as well as to draw inferences) was released free of charge, but only as a binary, without source code.
 It was made available for Linux and Microsoft Windows.
 The open source Texai project released the RDF-compatible content extracted from OpenCyc.
-A version of OpenCyc, 4.0, was released in June 2012.
-OpenCyc 4.0 included much of the Cyc ontology at that time, containing hundreds of thousands of terms, along with millions of assertions relating the terms to each other; however, these are mainly taxonomic assertions, not the complex rules available in Cyc.
-The OpenCyc 4.0 knowledge base contained 239,000 concepts and 2,093,000 facts.

-The main point of releasing OpenCyc was to help AI researchers understand what was missing from what they now call ontologies and knowledge graphs.
-It's useful and important to have properly taxonomized concepts like person, night, sleep, lying down, waking, happy, etc., but what's missing from the OpenCyc content about those terms, but present in the Cyc KB content, are the various rules of thumb that most of us share about those terms: that (as a default, in the ModernWesternHumanCultureMt) each person sleeps at night, sleeps lying down, can be woken up, is not happy about being woken up, and so on.
-That point does not require continually-updated releases of OpenCyc, so, as of 2017, OpenCyc is no longer available.
+The user interface was in Java 6.

+Cycorp was a participant of a working group for the Semantic Web, Standard Upper Ontology Working Group, which was active from 2001 to 2003.

+A Semantic Web version of OpenCyc was available starting in 2008, but ending sometime after 2016.

+OpenCyc 4.0 was released in June 2012.
+OpenCyc 4.0 contained 239,000 concepts and 2,093,000 facts; however, these are mainly taxonomic assertions.

+4.0 was the last released version, and around March 2017, OpenCyc was shut down for the purported reason that "because such “fragmenting” led to divergence, and led to confusion amongst its users and the technical community generally thought that OpenCyc fragment was Cyc.".